richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 ![Deinococcusradiodurans.pdf](Deinococcusradiodurans.pdf)

 ## A crash course in microbiology ##

+Before we learn how to study your own microbiome, let's review some of the science.

 All life runs on three chemical building blocks:  DNA, RNA, and proteins.
 Each of these is an arbitrarily-long chain of repeating molecules called nucleotides (DNA or RNA) and amino acids (proteins).
 Due to constraints on the way atoms interact, the set of building blocks is fixed.
 All DNA is composed of only four nucleotides: adenine, thymine, guanine, and cytosine, represented by the letters ATGC.
 RNA is composed of the same molecules, except that uracile (U) is substituted for thymine.
 Similarly, proteins are constructed with only 20 different amino acids, which can again be represented by a short three-character abbreviation.